MelynAtieno/PeriHealth/README.md

 ```

 Then open in:
-- Expo Go on a device (scan the QR)
+- Expo Go (scan the QR)
 - Android emulator: `npm run android`

 ## Firebase setup

-Add a `firebaseConfig.js` file in the `frontend` folder.
+1) Add a `firebaseConfig.js` file in the `frontend` folder.
-Create a firebase project and enable Email/Password authentication and Firestore database in test mode.
+2) Create a firebase project and enable Email/Password authentication and Firestore database in test mode.
-Update `firebaseConfig.js` with your Firebase project values.
+3) Update `firebaseConfig.js` with your Firebase project values.
 The file should be wired for React Native persistence.
-Create these Firestore collections when using the app:
+4) Create these Firestore collections when using the app:

 - `users/{uid}/symptoms/{YYYY-MM-DD}` documents with fields: `userId`, `date` (ISO string), `symptoms` (string[]), `notes` (string|null), `createdAt` (serverTimestamp)
 - `communityMessages/{autoId}` with fields: `text`, `userId`, `createdAt` (serverTimestamp)